DazorPlasma/time_convert/README.md

 # time_convert
-Small program that parses a given time as 24h and 12h format.
+Small program that formats a given time as 24h and 12h format.

 ## Examples: